rpoleski/MulensModel/examples/example_16/README.md

 # High-level script for fitting microlensing models with MulensModel

+First things first:

-__This script aims allowing easy access to fitting microlensing models with MulensModel and it's not the best place to learn MulensModel itself.__ Allowing easy access to many functions results in somehow complicated code, so if you want to learn MulensModel usage, then we suggest to start with other examples.
+__This script aims allowing easy access to fitting microlensing models with MulensModel and it's not the best place to learn MulensModel itself.__

+Allowing easy access to many functions results in somehow complicated code, so if you want to learn MulensModel usage, then we suggest to start with other examples.
 Also please note that MulensModel has more capabilities than provided in this script.

 Here all settings are passed via YAML files, which are human- and machine-readable.
 If the script syntax is unclear, then please search for information on YAML format files.